 The Greek Sizzler

-If you visit the Greek Sizzler in summer, be sure to sit outside – their open-air courtyard is wonderful but, if you go in winter, they’ve got a fireplace inside to keep you cosy.
+If you visit the Greek Sizzler Restaurant in summer, be sure to sit outside – their open-air courtyard is wonderful but, if you go in winter, they’ve got a fireplace inside to keep you cozy.
 It’s the perfect spot for a romantic date or a casual Sunday lunch with friends.

 Top pick: The kleftiko – served with roast potatoes and vegetables of the day.
 Talk about a hearty meal!